 An additional application of our code is the calculation of certain periods of modular forms.
-Indeed, using the symmetry of our new triple product $p$-adic $L$-function, introduced in Section \ref{22Oct210251p}, we explain how one can use our algorithms to compute the Poincaré pairing $\Omega_f:= \< \omega_f, \phi(\omega_f) \>$, where $\phi$ denotes the Frobenius action and $f$ is a newform of any weight.
-There are currently no known ways of evaluating general Poincaré pairings, and the value of $\Omega_f$ has so far only been computed in cases where $f$ has weight $2$, in a roundabout way, using Kedlaya's algorithm (see Section 4 of \cite{DL21} for more details on this).
+Indeed, using the symmetry of our new $p$-adic triple symbol, introduced in Section \ref{22Oct210251p}, we explain how one can use our algorithms to compute the Poincaré pairing $\Omega_f:= \< \omega_f, \phi(\omega_f) \>$, where $\phi$ denotes the Frobenius action and $f$ is a newform of any weight over $\Q$.
+See \cite{DL21}, \cite{DLR16} and Section III.5 of \cite{Nik11} for instances where this pairing appears in the literature.
+There are currently no known ways of evaluating general Poincaré pairings, and the value of $\Omega_f$ has so far only been computed in cases where $f$ has weight $2$ using Kedlaya's algorithm \cite{Ked01}.

 $ $ \\ \textbf{Roadmap.} Our paper is structured as follows.
 In Section \ref{SectionBackground}, we introduce the main theoretical notions used in this work.
 That is, the main results concerning overconvergent and nearly overconvergent modular forms, the Katz basis, the $U_p$ operator, and finally Lauder's algorithm introduced in \cite{Lau14} to compute ordinary projections of overconvergent modular forms.
-In Section \ref{ExplicitAlgorithmicMethods}, we describe the improvements we made to that algorithm.
+In Section \ref{ExplicitAlgorithmicMethods}, we describe improvements to that algorithm.
 Firstly, we introduce an overconvergent projector, and use it for the calculation of the ordinary projection of a nearly overconvergent modular form.
 Secondly, we describe a method to compute the projection of a nearly overconvergent modular form over the slope $\sigma$ subspace, where $\sigma$ is not necessarily zero.
-Section \ref{NewLfunction} is dedicated to our new triple product $p$-adic $L$-function.
-We first describe the Garrett-Rankin triple product $p$-adic $L$-function defined in \cite{DR14} and give the relation between it and the $p$-adic Abel-Jacobi map.
-We then use this relation to introduce a new symmetric triple product $p$-adic $L$-function $\L_{p}^{\mathcal{S}} (\mathbf{f,g,h})$.
-After that, we focus on studying the symmetry properties of $\L_{p}^{\mathcal{S}} (\mathbf{f,g,h})$ when permuting $\mathbf{f,g}$ and $\mathbf{h}$.
-Finally, in Section \ref{22Oct260529p}, we provide our experimental evidence and show how to compute the Poincaré pairing $\< \omega_f, \phi(\omega_f) \>$, where $\phi$ denotes the Frobenius action and $f$ is a newform of any weight.
+Section \ref{NewLfunction} is dedicated to our new $p$-adic triple symbol.
+We first describe the Garrett-Rankin triple product $p$-adic $L$-function defined in \cite{DR14} and its relation to the $p$-adic Abel-Jacobi map.
+We then use this relation to introduce a new $p$-adic triple symbol $\SS{f}{g}{h}$.
+After that, we focus on studying the symmetry properties of $\SS{f}{g}{h}$ when permuting ${f,g}$ and ${h}$.
+Finally, in Section \ref{22Oct260529p}, we provide some computational examples and show how to compute the Poincaré pairing $\< \omega_f, \phi(\omega_f) \>$, where $\phi$ denotes the Frobenius action and $f$ is a newform with rational coefficients of any weight.